Why a paper plane?

 "I don’t know if I will ever be able to do this”.

-You never changed what you were given but somehow, you were able to use what you already had to create something entirely new.
+What you were given was never changed but somehow, you were able to use what you already had to create something entirely new.
 Your efforts were meaningful, intentional, and worth pursuing.
 Finally, after all of your work, you let go of the plane and it flies!
 It flies!
 But, it is not alone.
 You quickly realize that the sky is filled with other planes, each uniquely different, and yours gets to be a part of it.

 A paper plane’s flight is not just the goal, but also the celebration of everything it took to get there.
 It didn’t just happen.
 Rather, there were moments of taking steps forward and moments of feeling like crumpling and tossing the entire process to the side.
 But we all know the sweetest flights we will ever experience are the ones that began with moments of doubt, fear, or difficulty.
 These are the moments that take our breath away.
 The moments when we see that what we have worked so hard and intentionally on has taken flight in the form of something so simple…the first time she acknowledges her baby brother, the first time he caught a ball, the first time they played together.
 It may not come in the form of something extravagant or loud, but these little moments of wonder and hope make the process worth it and encourage us to continue on to the next plane.